department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/research-plan.md

 - Have the Zoom app downloaded to their phone prior to the session and know how to share their screen
 - During the session, be willing to share their web browser window over Zoom

-*PERIGEAN: In your reminder calls/emails, could you please mention that they need to **join from their smartphone** ?*
+*PERIGEAN: In your reminder calls/emails, could you please mention that they need to **join from their smartphone**, not a computer or tablet ?*

 ### Good to have for participants
 - At least 4 women